 7.1-channel systems are configured with 3 speakers in the front, one on each side and two in the rear, for the fullest surround effect.
 The 7.1 audio formats can be the most detailed as well, with Dolby TrueHD and DTS-HD Master Audio.
 Both of these are newer formats that have “lossless” surround sound which are not compressed and can therefore be identical to the original studio recording.
 Blu-ray discs support this more detailed lossless audio format for 7.1 systems.

 The other formats for 7.1 channels are Dolby Digital Plus and DTS-HD, which deliver fully discrete channels for excellent surround effects, although these formats are not the high detail lossless sound mentioned above.
 Nevertheless, they are still excellent sound formats for awesome surround effects.

-So what is better?
+So which is better?
 Of course you will get a greater surround experience with more speakers, but the other factor is the size of room.
 If you have a much bigger room then you should get a bigger system (don’t mean to state the obvious).
-In a normal size family room, a 5.1 system will do great – you can get awesome sound with a true surround effect.
+In a normal size family room, a 5.1 system will do great—you can get awesome sound with a true surround effect.
 I have a 5.1 system that I have been super happy with!

 The nice thing is you won’t be disappointed by any one of these options, and it can really enhance your home theatre experience – even when just watching regular TV or sporting events.